RiffleSystems/riffle-website/src/pages/essays/prelude.md

   <figcaption>
     <Markdown>
     When queries happen locally, they are fast enough to run in the core reactive loop.
-    In the span of a single frame (16 milliseconds on a standard 60 Hz display), we have enough time to ① write a new track to the database, ② re-run the queries that change because of that new track, and ③ propagate those updates to the UI.
+    In the span of a single frame (16ms on a 60Hz display, or even 8ms on modern 120Hz display), we have enough time to ① write a new track to the database, ② re-run the queries that change because of that new track, and ③ propagate those updates to the UI.
     From the point of view of the developer and user, there was no intermediate invalid state.
     </Markdown>
   </figcaption>